Mary Bigelow Ingham

-Mary Bigelow Ingham (Janes; pen name, Anne Hathaway; March 10, 1832 - 17 November 1923) was an American author, educator, and religious worker.
-Dedicated to teaching, missionary work, and temperance reform, she served as professor of French and belles-lettres in the Ohio Wesleyan College; presided over and addressed the first public meeting ever held in Cleveland conducted exclusively by religious women; co-founded the Western Reserve School of Design (later, Cleveland Institute of Art); and was a charter member of the order of the Daughters of the American Revolution.
+Mary Bigelow Ingham (Janes; pen name, Anne Hathaway; March 10, 1832 - 17 November 1923) was an American author, educator, and religious worker who was dedicated to teaching, missionary work, and temperance reform.
+She served as professor of French and belles-lettres in the Ohio Wesleyan College.
+Ingham presided over and addressed the first public meeting ever held in Cleveland conducted exclusively by religious women.
+She co-founded the Western Reserve School of Design (later, Cleveland Institute of Art).
+Ingham was a charter member of the order of the Daughters of the American Revolution.

 Early life and education

 Mary Bigelow Janes was born in Mansfield, Ohio, March 10, 1832.
 Her parents, of Revolutionary ancestry, were from Vermont.
 Her father, Rev. John Janes, Jr. was a pioneer Methodist Minister in Ohio and Michigan.
 He also owned a book store in Norwalk, Ohio on the site later occupied by the Norwalk National Bank, and the Avalon Hotel.
 Her mother, Hannah Brown, was one of the founders of the Methodist Episcopal Church in Ann Arbor, Michigan.

 John Janes, Sr. (paternal grandfather), and Daniel Brown, Sr. (maternal grandfather), lived in Vermont; each was the father of 12 children.
 John Janes, Sr., emigrated to Delaware County, Ohio while Daniel Brown settled in Ann Arbor, Michigan Territory.
 John Janes, Jr., became a Methodist preacher, traveling Detroit Circuit.
 Two daughters of Daniel Brown, Sr., Rebecca and Hannah B., organized the nucleus of the First Methodist Episcopal Church of Ann Arbor, their father and brother Daniel aiding the establishment of Michigan University.
 John Janes, Jr. married Hannah B. Brown, their marriage occurring in May, 1828.
 In time, they became parents of five children, which included Mary B.; Eliza R. (died young); Emma, was a professor in Central California, later becoming a writer and journalist in Washington, D.C.; and Frank, who went into the railroads business.

 As a very young child, Ingham was a pupil in Lizzie T. Higgins’ School.
 At nine years of age, she was placed in Latin Grammar School at the Seminary, which she attended with Mary Watrous, Mary Tuttle, and Mary Beardsley.
 Later on, Lawyer Curtis taught Ingham about Virgil at her home.
 Ingham also attended Norwalk Seminary and Baldwin Institute.